monedales/so_long-42/guides/flood_fill_explained.md

 ### Recursion
 Each call explores one cell and spawns 4 more calls for adjacent cells.
 The recursion naturally stops when it hits walls or already-visited cells.

+### t_flood_params Structure
+Instead of passing many parameters individually, we use a structure (`t_flood_params`) to package:
+- Current position (x, y)
+- Map dimensions (width, height)

+This makes the code cleaner and avoids passing too many arguments to the recursive function.

 ### Two Arrays
 - `map[][]` - Original map (read-only, tells us where walls are)
 - `visited[][]` - Tracking array (marks which cells we've reached)

+We keep them separate because:
+1. We don't want to modify the original map
+2. The visited array is temporary and gets freed after validation
+3. We can mark visited cells with `1` while the map uses different characters

+### Memory Management
+The implementation includes careful memory management:
+- `create_visited_map()` uses `ft_calloc()` to initialize all cells to 0
+- `free_visited_partial()` handles partial cleanup if allocation fails
+- `free_visited()` frees the entire visited array after validation

 ### Why It Works
 If you can walk from P to a cell in the game, the flood fill will reach it.
 If flood fill can't reach a cell, neither can the player!